ucb-substrate/substrate2/README.md

 Contributions can be submitted by opening a pull request against the `main` branch of this repository.

-Please see `docs/CONTRIBUTING.md` for more information.
+Please see [the contributing guide](docs/CONTRIBUTING.md) for more information.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed under the BSD 3-Clause license, without any additional terms or conditions.